Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: White Gaussian Noise Constraints

 \subsection{Modeling White Gaussian Noise Constraints}

 On the compact spectral domain defined by $\mathcal{F}$, we now specify the constraints that define our feasible set.
-The design follows the \emph{blockwise} spectral regularization $\mathcal{L}_{\text{power}}$ (Equation~\ref{eq:hwang_et_al}): instead of acting on the entire spectrum at once, we partition the DFT coefficients into local blocks of size $B$ and constrain their aggregate statistics.
+The design follows the \emph{blockwise} spectral regularization $\mathcal{L}_{\text{power}}$ (\Eqref{eq:hwang_et_al}): instead of acting on the entire spectrum at once, we partition the DFT coefficients into local blocks of size $B$ and constrain their aggregate statistics.

 Compared to imposing only \emph{global} constraints (e.g., matching the total $\ell_1$ and $\ell_2$ norms of the entire vector), the blockwise constraints define a strictly smaller feasible set.
 Global constraints fix only two scalar quantities for all coefficients combined, so many different configurations remain admissible.
 In contrast, our formulation fixes the $\ell_1$ and $\ell_2$ norms \emph{in every block}, introducing $2P$ equality constraints instead of just two.
 As a result, the feasible set under blockwise constraints is a proper subset of the set defined by the corresponding global constraints, and therefore provides a tighter characterization.